JuliaMath/Roots.jl/doc/roots.md

 Whereas,

 ```
-fzero(p)
+multroot(p)
 ```

-The difference gets dramatic when the degree is quite large (which is more of a mathematical possibility perhaps than a practical concern):
+The difference gets dramatic when the multiplicities get quite large (which is more of a mathematical possibility perhaps than a practical concern):

 ```
 p = (x-1)^20 * (x-2)^5